vinothkumar437/OpenStack-Train-Ansible/README.md

 <h3><b> Introduction </b></h3>

-This installer was made to automate the tasks of creating a virtualization infrastructure based on OpenStack.
-Used CentOS 7 two nodes.
+This installer was made to automate the tasks of creating a virtualization infrastructure based on OpenStack. <br>Used CentOS 7 two nodes.